 Five Taoist Yin Instructor Course

 The Five Taoist Yin Instructor course for 2022 is currently being planned.
+Due to Covid 19 restrictions, it may be an online course.

 The Five Taoist Yin Instructor course is now online!
 As a result of the Covid-19 pandemic I began streaming Qigong classes and with so much positive feedback like “The online classes felt more like one-to-one tuition” I made the decision to continue these classes indefinitely and to expand the streaming to include Instructor courses.
 The fact that participants were able to focus more made this an easy decision.